stevendborrelli/repeat-aft/docs/api-clients/demo.rst

 If you see any confirmation dialogs, just say "yes".
 At the end of the log, you should see an IP address.
 You can navigate to the address in your web browser, and you should recieve a 404 page.
 Now, we can start playing with the API!
-Save the IP address as follows and proceed to the section Demo_:
+Save the IP address as follows and proceed to the section :ref:`queries`:

 .. code-block:: shell